-(AD).
+In this experiment, we used the OASIS data set [34] which consists of 415 preprocessed (skull stripped and gain-field corrected) brain MR images of subjects aged 18-96 years including individuals with early-stage Alzheimer's disease (AD).
 We ran iCluster on the whole data set while varying the number of templates K from 2 through 5.
-Each run took 4-8 hours on a 16 processor PC with 128GB RAM.
-Figure 11 shows the output consistency against for different values of input K. For K=4 and 5 the consistency values are significantly smaller than 0.9.
-We therefore report our results for K=2 and K=3.
-Figures 12 and 13 show the two and three robust templates computed with K=2 and K=3, respectively.
-Figure 15 shows the age distributions determined via Parzen window estimator based on a Gaussian kernel with a standard deviation of 4 years.
+Each run took 4-8 h on a 16 processor PC with 128 GB RAM.
+Fig. 11 shows the output consistency against for different values of input K. For K = 4 and 5 the consistency values are significantly smaller than 0.9.
+We, therefore, report our results for K = 2 and K = 3.
+Figs. 12 and 13 show the two and three robust templates computed with K = 2 and K = 3, respectively.
+Fig. 14 shows typical individual subjects (in their native coordinates) corresponding to each cluster computed with K = 3.
+These subjects were chosen based on age, gender, and clinical condition, not image similarity.
+Fig. 15 shows the age distributions determined via Parzen